OfekPeres/word-game-helper/readme.md

 ## Flask App on heroku
 My initial plan was to deploy my app as a docker container.
 This ended up not working out because docker did not play well with my mac.
 I got everything working locally with podman, a docker alternative, but when I went to deploy it to heroku, heroku was unable to understand the format of the podman image.
-This is a known issue with heroku.
+A touch of searching revealed that this is a known issue with heroku.
 I could have deployed to an alternative cloud provider but heroku hosts some of my other applications for free and I wanted to give it another chance.

 Instead, I deployed my actual repo to heroku and had it build and run my flask app with gunicorn.
 There are a few caveats that I'll mention in the "stuff I learned section"

 ## Svelte App on Github Pages
+To deploy the svelte app to github pages, I had to modify the svelte.config.js file to include the static adapter and update the kit.prerender.default value to true.
+I also had to add a .nojekyll file to the static directory so github knows not to use the jekyll static site generator.

+When the app is built, `npm run build`, the output is all placed in the docs folder.
+GitHub is able to pick a website out of the docs directory, but only if it is as the root level.
+So, I appended a `mv` command to run after the build is complete to move the docs directory one level up.

 # Stuff I Learned